Mikulej/Mikulej/README.md

 ### Hello!
 My name is Michał.
 I am a Computer Science graduate, pursuing my dream of becoming a software developer.
 ### About What I Do/Did
-Currently, in my job I do test automation.
+Currently, in my job I do test automation, DevOps and programming mobile apps on Java.
 In the past I made a few simple rendering engines with OpenGL, nowadays - I'm developing a small game in my free time.
 I'm familiar with main concepts of deep learning, also made one reinforcement learning model as well for my diploma.
 I mainly program in C++ and Python.